ClassicPress/ClassicPress-Migration-Plugin/README.md

 ### 0.1.0

 The initial public release of this plugin.
-Switches to an early ClassicPress alpha release.
+Upgrades to an early ClassicPress alpha release.